rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 If you're familiar with concurrency primitives, you might be asking how we can implement the `race` primitive.
 The `race` function should execute two tasks concurrently and return the result of the completed task, whether successful or not.
-ZIO and Cats Effects libraries provide such a primitive building block for creating the `timeout` function.
+ZIO and Cats Effects libraries provide a primitive building block for creating the `timeout` function.
 However, the available subclasses of the `StructuredTaskScope` don't offer a way to implement the `race` function directly.
 We need to create our policy to implement it.

 Let's do it and deepen our knowledge of structured concurrency internal mechanisms.